-industry's "non-scheduled hours" per worker, which is taken from the establishment survey conducted by the Ministry of Welfare and Labor, Government of Japan (this survey is entitled 'Maitsuki Kinro Tokei Chosa').
-In this survey, the total number of hours per worker is divided into "scheduled" working hours and "non-scheduled" working hours.
-Scheduled hours is defined as the number of hours worked between starting and ending time which are determined by the work regulations of the establishment, whereas non-scheduled hours is defined as the number of hours for which employees work early in the morning, overtime in the evening, on emergency call-up, and on a day off.
-Reflecting declines in scheduled working hours, most of which are enforced by government fiat, total working hours has a low-frequency downward trend unrelated to cyclical utilization.
-See Figure 3.
-Since our utilization measure is the cyclical change in hours per worker, we take the growth rate of non-scheduled working hours as the $dh_i$ term in the benchmark estimation.
+on emergency call-up, and on a day off.
+Reflecting declines in scheduled working hours, most of which are enforced by government fiat, total working hours have a low-frequency downward trend unrelated to cyclical utilization.
+(See Figure 3.)
+Since our utilization measure is the cyclical change in hours per worker, we take the growth rate of nonscheduled working hours as the $dh_i$ term in the benchmark estimation.

-3.2 The Estimation Method
+B. The Estimation Method

-Following Basu, Fernald, Shapiro (2001) and Basu, Fernald, and Kimball (2002), we group all 54 industries into three broad sectors: (i) durable manufacturing (14 industries); (ii) non-durable manufacturing (17 industries); and (iii) non-manufacturing (23 industries).
-See Table 2 for our classification of industries.
+Following Basu, Fernald, and Shapiro (2001) and Basu, Fernald, and Kimball (2002), we group all 54 industries into three broad sectors: (1) durable manufacturing (14 industries); (2) nondurable manufacturing (17 industries); and (3) nonmanufacturing (23 industries).
+(See Table 2 for our classification of industries.)
 We allow the returns to scale parameter $\gamma_i$ and the utilization parameter $\beta_i$ to vary across these broad sectors.
-Yet, we constrain these coefficients to be equal within sectors.
+Yet we constrain these coefficients to be equal within sectors.
 The estimated equations also include industry-level constants to allow for differences in growth rates across industries, i.e., the estimated equations have industry-level fixed effects.
 These constants are added back in to our estimates of growth in technology.

-&lt;sup>17 In principle, we could allow for more heterogeneity across industries.
+18. In principle, we could allow for more heterogeneity across industries.
 Some experimentation suggested, however, that coefficients in several industries are often estimated rather imprecisely.
 To mitigate this problem, we opt to restrict the parameters to be constant within sectors.

-&lt;sup>18 Note that although the gross-output returns to scale parameters are restricted to be equal within sectors, we (implicitly) allow for industry heterogeneity in the value-added returns to scale defined by equation (6), reflecting differences in materials cost share.
+19. Note that although the gross-output returns to scale parameters are restricted to be equal within sectors, we (implicitly) allow for industry heterogeneity in the value-added returns to scale defined by equation (6), reflecting differences in materials cost share.

 Owing to the simultaneous determination of inputs and technology, we estimate each system by instrumental variables.
 Valid instruments need to be uncorrelated with technology shocks and correlated with the inputs and hours growth on the right-hand side of the equation.
 Good instruments are of course hard to find.
-Here we use the following variables as instruments: (i) the growth rate of the price of oil deflated by the GDP deflator; (ii) annual versions of the Romer dates for Japanese monetary policy that are identified by the author - a dummy variable that is one in 1973, 1980, and 1990 when there was a BOJ's pronounced monetary contraction and zero otherwise -; and (iii) a "banking crisis shock" variable - a dummy variable that is one in 1997 when several major financial institutions collapsed and zero otherwise -.
+Here we use the following variables as instruments: (1) the growth rate of the price of oil deflated by the GDP deflator; (2) annual versions of the Romer dates for Japanese monetary policy that are identified by the author (a dummy variable that is one in 1973, 1980, and 1990 when there was a pronounced monetary contraction induced by the BOJ and zero otherwise); and (3) a "banking crisis shock" variable (a dummy variable that is one in 1997 when several major financial institutions in Japan collapsed and zero otherwise).